All posts by David Wanless

 Elizabeth St Pier, Hobart waterfront$44/$22 (not included in weekend ticket)

-Monday Night Folk Dance – Historically themed contra dances7:15 for 7:30pmOur regular Monday night folk dance, this time historically themed Contra Dances, some from the 19th Century.
+Monday Night Folk Dance – Historically themed contra dances7:15 for 7:30pmOur regular Monday night folk dance, this time historical/chestnut Contra Dances, most from the 19th Century.
 Live music and lots of fun.
-St James Hall, as per the ball above$7-15.
+St James Hall, as per the ball above$7-15 (not included in weekend ticket)

 All ages and identities welcome.